-A tear in one of your stomach muscles causes pain in the lower stomach area.
-This often requires surgical treatment, but it can respond well to physiotherapy.
+A tear in one of your stomach muscles can cause pain in the lower stomach area.
+Gilmores’ Groin often requires surgical treatment, but it can respond well to physiotherapy.

-Usually the result of overuse through activities such as running.
-The connective tissue that runs from the outside of the hip to the outside of the knee becomes aggravated resulting in pain and tenderness in those areas.
-Responds well to hands on physiotherapy and specific exercises.
+Usually, ITB is the result of overuse through activities such as running.
+Connective tissue that runs from the outside hip to the outer knee becomes aggravated.
+This syndrome can result in hip and groin pain or tenderness .
+ITB responds well to hands-on physiotherapy and specific exercises.

-This occurs when the protective cartilage at the end of the bone starts to break down and causes pain, stiffness and swelling of the joint and leads to difficulty moving.
-It can effect most of your joints, most commonly being knees, hips, back, neck, shoulders and fingers.
-Physiotherapy can be very helpful with OA using treatments such as mobilisation, exercises, acupuncture etc.
+OA occurs when the protective cartilage at the end of the bone starts to break down and causes hip and groin pain, stiffness and swelling of the joint and leads to difficulty moving.
+It can affect most of your joints, most commonly knees, hips, back, neck, shoulders, and fingers.
+Physiotherapy can benefit combined with OA, using treatments such as mobilisation, exercises, acupuncture etc.

-Piriformis is a deep muscle in your buttock which runs very close to your sciatic nerve and has an important role in stabilising your lower back and pelvis.
-Due to this it can cause localised buttock pain or sciatic symptoms.
-Responds very well to massage, stretches and acupuncture.
+Piriformis is a deep muscle in your buttock which runs very close to your sciatic nerve and has an essential role in stabilising your lower back and pelvis.
+Due to this, it can cause localised buttock pain or sciatic symptoms.
+Piriformis syndrome responds very well to massage, stretches and acupuncture.

-This is a very big joint that connects your spine to your pelvis.
-It is a very common cause of lower back pain and sciatic type symptoms.
-Must be treated well as they generally do not get better by themselves.
+The Sacroiliac is a huge joint that connects your spine to your pelvis.
+It is a common cause of hip and groin pain and sciatic type symptoms.
+Sacroiliac Dysfunction must be treated well as it generally does not get better by itself.

-Bursa are fluid filled sacks that reduce the amount of friction between two structures and can be found in various joints in the body.
-If the bursa gets inflamed then it is called bursitis.
-Trochanteric bursitis usually presents with pain on the outside of your hip when climbing stairs, getting out of a car or running.
-Very important to treat tight muscles and assess and treat biomechanical alignment.
+Bursa is fluid-filled sacks that reduce the amount of friction between two structures and can be found in various joints in the body.
+If the bursa gets inflamed, then it is called bursitis.
+Trochanteric bursitis usually presents with pain outside your hip when climbing stairs, getting out of a car, or running.
+It’s very important to treat tight muscles and assess and treat biomechanical alignment.